Capital punishment in South Korea: Notable cases

 On February 19, 2016, the Supreme Court upheld the death sentence passed on a man known by the surname 'Lim', a 24-year-old army sergeant who killed five fellow soldiers and injured seven others in a shooting rampage near the border with North Korea in 2014.
-He became the 361st person on death row in South Korea.
-According to Yonhap, of the 361 people on death row, 45, including Lim, were soldiers.
+He became the 61st person on death row in South Korea.
+According to Yonhap, of the 61 people on death row, 4, including Lim, were soldiers.

-In June 2022, 53-year-old Kwon Jae-chan was sentenced to death for murdering two people, consisting of a woman in her fifties and a man in his forties.
-In January 2023, the Daejeon High Court allowed the prosecution's appeal and sentenced a 28-year-old convicted killer to death for having murdered a 42-year-old fellow inmate at Gongju Correctional Institution, where the 28-year-old unnamed convict was already serving a sentence of life imprisonment for a 2019 robbery-murder case involving the theft of 400 grams of gold and a sedan.
-The High Court found that the district court's sentencing of the 28-year-old to a second life term was pointless and the killer having shown no hope of reformation despite being awarded a life sentence for his first homicidal case, thus the harsher penalty of death should be favoured to deter any future violence within South Korean prisons.
+In June 2022, 53-year-old Kwon Jae-chan was sentenced to death for murdering two people, a woman in her fifties and a man in his forties.
+In January 2023, the Daejeon High Court allowed the prosecution's appeal and sentenced a 28-year-old to death after being convicted of the murder a 42-year-old fellow inmate at Gongju Correctional Institution, where the 28-year-old unnamed convict was already serving a sentence of life imprisonment for a 2019 robbery-murder case involving the theft of 400 grams of gold and a sedan.
+The High Court found the district court's sentencing of the 28-year-old to a second life term was pointless and that the killer, having shown no reformation despite being awarded a life sentence for his first homicide, should be given the harsher penalty of death to deter any future violence within South Korean prisons.